yastn/yastn/docs/source/mps/init.rst

 .. todo:
     Failed to create references to Z2 and U1 above.

-Alternatively, MPS/MPO can be set using :class:`yast.tn.mps.Generator` environment (see  :ref:`here<mps/init:Setting MPS/MPO tensors with Generator>` for more) or using :class:`yast.tn.mps.Hterm` templete (see :ref:`here<mps/init:Setting MPS/MPO tensors with Hterm>` for more).
+Alternatively, MPS/MPO can be set using :class:`yastn.tn.mps.Generator` environment (see  :ref:`here<mps/init:Setting MPS/MPO tensors with Generator>` for more) or using :class:`yastn.tn.mps.Hterm` templete (see :ref:`here<mps/init:Setting MPS/MPO tensors with Hterm>` for more).